NicoG60/simple-template-renderer/README.md

   hard-fail: false              # - When set to true, the workflow fails if it
                                 #   can't find a corresponding variable in the env
                                 #   Optional.
 Default: false
+  enable-log: false             # - Whether to log the content of the files
 ```